 - Camp counselors

-To apply, the individual must submit Form DS-2019, Certificate of Eligibility for Exchange Visitor Status, which is provided by the sponsoring agency.
-Once obtained, the individual must apply through the U.S. Department of State at a U.S. Embassy or consulate.
+To apply for a J-1 visa, the individual must submit Form DS-2019, Certificate of Eligibility for Exchange Visitor Status, which is provided by the sponsoring agency.
+Once obtained, the individual must apply through the U.S. Department of State at a U.S. Embassy or Consulate abroad.
 The individual should submit their application as early as possible to avoid a lengthy wait time that may interfere with the commencement of their program.
 Once approved, the individual may not enter the U.S. in J-1 status more than 30 days before their program begins.

 J-1 non-immigrants may be permitted to work while in the U.S., depending upon the terms of their exchange program.
-For example, nannies, au pairs, researchers, professors, teachers and camp counselors, entered the U.S. to work.
+For example, nannies, au pairs, researchers, professors, teachers and camp counselors, will work on the J-1 in order to gain the experiences of the program.
 However, other J-1 non-immigrants may have restrictions from working during their stay in the U.S.

-Spouses and unmarried children under 21 are entitled to J-2 classifications.
-Further, J-2 individuals may apply for work authorizations, but their income cannot be used to support J-1 individuals.
+Spouses and unmarried children under 21 of the J-1 visa holder are entitled to J-2 visa classifications.
+J-2 visa holders may apply for work authorizations, but their income cannot be used to support J-1 visa holder.

-Contact the attorneys at Tanner Law Offices, LLC to discuss exchange visitor visas.
+Contact the attorneys at Tanner Law Offices, LLC at 717-731-8114 to schedule a consultation to discuss your cultural or educational exchange options in the United States.